emad-elsaid/emad-elsaid.github.io/Home.md

 ### Code Snippets

-- #Go
+#### #Go
-	- Converting Ruby sinatra project to Go
-	- Copy file
-	- Country code to flag emojie in Go
-    - Go function logging technique
-    - Go slice that doesn't grow past capacity
-	- Golang Bleve Experience
-	- Replacing Golang Regexp matching with a premitive faster solution
+/hashtag-pages #go

-- #Ruby
+####  #Ruby
 - Cloning All Your GitHub Repositories or Updating Them in One Command
 - ERB Templates as Standalone Executables
 - Git as Messages Queue
 - Deploy rails application with docker compose and capistrano
 - Integerating Jekyll and Octopress in Emacs
 - Enforcing Project Structure With Rspec
 - Tracing Ruby Applications Execution in 4 Lines
 - Rails Accepts_nested_attributes for polymorphic relation solution
 - Projects Files Flame Graph
 - Download RSS Offline

-- #Shell
+####  #Shell
 - Linux named pipes
 - Getting Your CPU Speed in GHz on Linux

-- #SQL
+####  #SQL
 - Representing Named Entity Mention in Postgres for Fast Queries

-- #javascript
+####  #javascript
 - Implementing Hover Cards With Minimum Javascript

-- #CPP
+####  #CPP
 - CPP Limit int type by max value

 ### Opinions